 Cities typically address undergrounding through franchise agreements with utility providers.
 Lakewood entered into such an agreement with PSE on January 23, 2006, which remains in effect.
-Generally, PSE does not favor underground installations because of the expense.
-The City addresses the issue in its development regulations.
+Generally, PSE is not in favor of underground installations because of the expense.
+The City does address the issue in its development regulations.
 LMC 18A.50.135 requires utilities to be placed underground wherever possible, as determined by the City Engineer.
-To date, electrical lines running from the main feeder line onto private property are required to be underground.
+To date, electrical lines running from the main feeder line on to private property are required to be underground.
 PSE has indicated that it will cooperate and participate with the City in the formulation of policy and development of an undergrounding management plan, which has yet to be constituted, either within Tillicum or citywide.